-A practical AD8106/AD8107 circuit is required to be mounted to some sort of circuit board to connect to power supplies and measurement equipment.
-Great care has been taken to create a characterization board (also available as an evaluation board) that adds minimum crosstalk to the intrinsic device.
-This, however, raises the issue that a system's crosstalk is a combination of the device's intrinsic crosstalk and the circuit board to which they are mounted.
+A practical AD8106/AD8107 circuit must be mounted to some sort of circuit board to connect to the power supplies and the measurement equipment.
+Take great care to create a board that adds minimum crosstalk to the intrinsic device.
+Note that the crosstalk of a system is a combination of the intrinsic crosstalk of the device and the circuit board to which it is mounted.
 It is important to try to separate these two areas of crosstalk when attempting to minimize its effect.